roryp/stranglerfig/README.md

 With this example, the `/feature` endpoint will only be active if the `BetaFeature` flag is enabled in Azure App Configuration.
 To see a practical example of the Strangler Pattern with feature flags, in action, we have built a reference application that demonstrates feature toggling and gradual migration of a legacy system to a modern architecture.
+Clone the [Modern Web App respository](https://github.com/azure/modern-web-app-pattern-java) and follow the steps to deploy.

-After you deploy the reference app (using `azd up`), the application is automatically set up to use the new email service.
-The default value for `CONTOSO_SUPPORT_GUIDE_REQUEST_SERVICE` is `queue` in the App Service, sending email requests to the Azure Service Bus.
-These requests are then handled by the `email-processor` container app.
-This setting is stored in Azure App Configuration.
+After you deploy the reference app, the application is automatically set up to use Azure App Configuration.

 ![edit-application-setting](./docs/edit-application-setting.png)

-You can test and configure the code-level design patterns introduced in this implementation: strangler fig, queue-based load leveling, competing consumers, and distributed tracing.
+Now follow the steps in the reference application's [demo.md](https://github.com/Azure/modern-web-app-pattern-java/blob/main/demo.md) to simulate and observe these design patterns: strangler fig, queue-based load leveling, competing consumers, and distributed tracing.
-To try it out, follow the steps in the reference application's [demo.md](https://github.com/Azure/modern-web-app-pattern-java/blob/main/demo.md).

 ## Conclusion